13 Kid-Friendly Spring Break Ideas

 - Play Pickleball

 We get it.
 The kids are going to have a lot of energy and wiggles to burn being out of school.
-The brand new Memphis Sports and Events Center is providing a week-long Spring break camp.
-The kids will get to enjoy an abundance of activities that include sports, arts, fitness, and more!
+The Memphis Sports and Events Center is providing a week-long Spring break camp centered around the new state-of-the-art NINJA 901 Adventure Course.
+With more than 40 obstacles, kids are guaranteed a good time.
+They'll also get to play a variety of sports and games while participating in themed activities and crafts.
 Details here.

 The Museum of Science and History has multiple activities during Spring Break in Memphis this year!
-Check out their latest exhibit, Artificial Intelligence: Your Mind & The Machine.
+Check out their latest exhibits: SUE: The T. rex Experience and Everyday People: Snapshots of the Black Experience.

 Most food and pub crawls are for grown-ups, but what about a kid-friendly food crawl at several local restaurants?
 Here are a few that kids will love: